FAQs

 To help provide equitable food distribution where it is needed, Lowcountry Food Bank also holds direct mobile food distributions in communities throughout coastal South Carolina to reach our neighbors who may not have access to a food pantry.

-Does the Lowcountry Food Bank distribute fresh fruits and vegetables to people who are food insecure?
+Does the Lowcountry Food Bank distribute fresh fruits and vegetables to people who experience food insecurity?

 What’s the difference between a food bank and a food pantry?